 While it’s usually used to add fragrance to perfumes, lotions, and the like, it’s also been shown to have antibiotic and antioxidant properties.
 Like many other terpenes, terpineol helps in reducing inflammation, and shows promise as a sedative as well.
-However, it’s been deemed “the tumor killing terpene” because of its link in fighting against the growth of tumors, adding to cannabis’s overall medical qualities.
-A research study done in June of 2010 published in the journal “Anticancer Research” confirmed terpineol to be an anticancer agent.
+However, it’s been deemed “the tumor killing terpene” because of research showing that it fights against the growth of tumors, adding to cannabis’s overall medicinal qualities.
+A research study done in June of 2010 published in the journal “Anticancer Research” confirmed terpineol to be a potent anticancer agent.

 Strains with higher traces of terpineol include OG Kush, Girl Scout Cookies, and Jack Herer.